-The cookware is set to dry for about 2 days and is then hand finished, individually-one piece at a time, on the wheel.
-After this the pot and the lid are set to dry evenly until they are fully dry and ready for the final finishing and firing.
-This takes about 7-10 days, depending on the weather and season.
-Any unused or excess clay is put right back into the pugmill to reuse for the next batch of pots, that way nothing is wasted.
+The cookware is set to dry for about 2 days and is then hand finished, individually, one piece at a time, on the wheel.
+After this the pot and the lids are set to dry together until they are fully dry and ready for the final finishing.
+This takes about 7-10 days, depending on the weather.
+Any unused or excess clay is put right back into the pug mill to reuse for the next batch, nothing is wasted!

-THE FINAL FINISH: THE METHOD OF TERA-SIGILLATA–USING CLAY (NOT GLAZE) TO FINISH
+THE FINAL FINISH: THE METHOD OF TERA-SIGILLATA -- USING FINE CLAY NOT GLAZE

-The bone-dried pots are then given their final finishing.
-Again while on the wheel, a thin coating of terracotta clay and water is applied to the outside of the pot and the outside of the lid with a sponge and the pieces are then hand polished with a special wooden tool to get a smooth finish.
-This method of finishing a pot without the use of any glaze–a toxic liquid coating–dates back to over several thousands of years, and is called Tera-sigillata.
-It is the best way to get a clean finish for the pot without using toxic glaze.
-It’s hard work that requires a lot of skill but is totally worth it!
+The bone-dried pots are then given their final finishing on the wheel.
+A thin coating of the finest partials of MEC clay with water (no additives) is applied to the outside of the pot and lid and the pieces are then hand burnished with a special wooden tool to a smooth finish.
+This method of finishing a pot without the use of glaze--a toxic liquid coating--dates back to over several thousands of years, and is called Tera-sigillata in the west.
+It is the best way to get a clean finish without using toxic glaze.
+It’s hard work and requires skill but is totally worth the effort!

 …AND FINALLY THE MOST ANTICIPATED FIRING PROCESS

-This firing process is especially very fascinating and exiting for all of us at Miriams Earthen Cookware.
-It’s fascinating because this raw palpable, mendable soft earth we started off with is about to go through tremendous change and be transformed into a hard, solid, fully usable beauty that could possibly last a thousand or more years!
-Exiting because of the anticipation that builds in wanting to know the results and hoping that every piece inside would turn out good.
-Nothing is added to the raw material to guarantee any uniformity in results so each time it is a beautiful surprise gift that is much awaited for!
+The firing process is especially fascinating and exciting for all of us at Miriams Earthen Cookware.
+It’s fascinating because this raw palpable, soft earth we started off with is about to go through tremendous change and be transformed into a hard, solid, fully usable beauty that could last many many years -- it could very well exceed our lifetime and the ones after us too!
+Exciting because of the anticipation in wanting to know the results and hoping that every piece inside would turn out good.
+Nothing is added to the raw material to predict uniformity in results so each time it is a beautiful surprise that is much awaited for!

 After firing, each pot is removed from the kiln and inspected thoroughly to make sure they have come out successful from the great ordeal.
-They are then sanded & washed in in good clean water and are set to dry thoroughly for 2 days.
-Then they packed with 100% recyclable, reusable material for shipment to their respective owners.
+They are wiped with water set to dry and then packed for shipment.
+All our products are packed with 100% recyclable, reusable material.

-The special finishing and burnishing lets you start cooking without having to spend a lot of time and effort seasoning your clay pot.
+The special finishing by burnishing lets you start cooking without having to spend a lot of time and effort seasoning your clay pot.